Nadal ends losing streak against Zverev with win in Rome - WTMJ

 The 6-foot-11 (2.11-meter) Opelka, not previously known for his clay-court tennis, overwhelmed Delbonis with 18 aces to record his fourth straight-set win of the week.

 “I’m surprised.
-Clay is not really my thing — not much of an American thing,” Opelka said.
+Clay is not really my thing,” Opelka said.
 “It’s probably just a fluke.
 But I’m OK with it.”

 Opelka also saved all four break points he faced.
 But it wasn’t just his serve that made the difference.